networknext/next/docs/run_a_test_client.md

 }
 ```

 Comment out the line `force_next`.
-This line forced all players to get accelerated across Network Next, even if there was no improvement.
+This line was forcing all players to get accelerated across Network Next, even if there was no improvement.

 Now the route shader looks like this: